Jordan records 109 COVID-19 deaths, highest daily toll since start of pandemic

 AMMAN (Reuters) - Jordan reported 109 new deaths from COVID-19 on Monday, the highest daily death toll since the pandemic surfaced in the Middle Eastern kingdom a year ago, the health ministry said.

-The ministry also reported 9,269 new confirmed coronavirus cases in the past 24 hours, taking the cumulative total to 544,724 cases.
+The ministry also reported 9,269 new confirmed coronavirus cases in the past 24 hours, taking the cumulative total to 544,724 cases along with 5,985 deaths.

-The government, which says there are 3,277 COVID-19 patients being treated in hospitals, is facing a crisis with some hospitals reaching capacity, especially in the capital where over four million people live.
+The government, which says there are 3,277 COVID-19 patients being treated in hospitals, is facing a crisis with some hospitals reaching capacity, especially in the capital Amman and outskirts where over 4 million people live.

+In the central provinces that include the capital Amman and the industrial city of Zarqa, which account for two-thirds of the country’s population of 10 million, occupancy in intensive care wards in hospitals was at 78% on Monday.

+Health officials say among the more troubling trends was a positivity rate of over 20% - the infection rate per person tested - indicating the real numbers are likely to be significantly higher.

 The surge in the last two months, blamed on the fast spread of the variant first identified in Britain, has put Jordan’s infection numbers above those of most of its Middle East neighbours and reverses months of success in containing the outbreak.